Taskmaster New Zealand: Series 1 (2020)

 The filming of the tasks was completed in March 2020, just before the COVID-19 pandemic caused a nationwide lockdown.
-The contestants were Angella Dravid, Brynley Stent, Guy Williams, Leigh Hart and Madeleine Sami.
-Dravid was the overall winner of the series, with Sami in second.
-Stent, in third, Hart in fourth and Williams in last place completed the standings.
+The contestants were Angella Dravid, Brynley Stent, Guy Williams, Leigh Hart, and Madeleine Sami.
+Dravid was the overall winner of the series, with Sami in second, Stent in third, Hart in fourth, and Williams in last place.

+For team tasks, the team of three was made up of Stent, Williams and Sami, with the team of two consisting of Dravid and Hart.

-Host of the original, British version of Taskmaster, Greg Davies, appears as part of the prize tasks in the seventh episode.
+Greg Davies, the host of the original British version of Taskmaster, appeared as part of the prize task in the seventh episode.

 Series 2 (2021)

 On 30 May 2021, the contestants for series 2 were named as David Correos, Guy Montgomery, Laura Daniel, Matt Heath, and Urzila Carlson.
 Daniel was the overall winner of the series, with Montgomery as the runner-up, while Correos placed third, Heath placed fourth, and Carlson finished last.

+For team tasks, the team of three was made up of Correos, Montgomery and Daniel, with the team of two consisting of Heath and Carlson.

 Unlike the first series, ratings were reported in four-week averages rather than individually - and in consolidated ratings as opposed to overnights - but the series' audience generally improved throughout, from an average of 113,800 for the first four episodes, to an average of 165,800 for the last four episodes.
 The tenth and final episode, alone, received 187,700 viewers.

 Series 1 contestant Angella Dravid cameoed in the tenth and final episode, as part of a task.
 MP Chlöe Swarbrick also appears during the first episode as part of the prize tasks.